RNYR/LogApp/README.md

 The application can be run as a background service using tools such as **NSSM**.

-Typical steps:
+Typical setup:

-1. Install Python and dependencies
+1. Install Python and project dependencies
 2. Configure environment variables for admin credentials
 3. Create an NSSM service pointing to Python
 4. Use `server.py` as the startup script